 Because Michigan’s anti-texting law is considered to be a “primary law,” an officer can pull a person over for this offense without having to witness any other violation.
 Despite this law, however, an injured motorist must still be able to prove that a driver was using their phone when a crash occurred.
 Because of this, hiring a knowledgeable lawyer who has experience with Michigan texting while driving car accident claims might help a claimant in proving that another driver was negligent.

-Rights to Compensation After Being Injured by a Texting Driver
+Compensation After Being Hit by a Texting Driver

 Anyone injured in a car accident due to a driver using their phone while driving has a right to pursue both a claim for personal injuries, as well as for no-fault insurance benefits.
 A no-fault insurance claim may cover some or all of a person’s medical expenses, lost wages, and other benefits.
 A claim can also be made for pain and suffering losses, also known as non-economic damages.
 This might include mental anguish, fright and shock, loss of enjoyment of life, and other associated damages.